wescale/k8s-dev-training/day-2/ex-2/README.md

 # Exercise 2

-The goal of this exercise is to discover how you can acess secrets from an external source directly from a Kubernetes cluster.
+The goal of this exercise is to discover how you can access secrets from an external source directly from a Kubernetes cluster.

 To do that, a Cloud SQL postgres database has been provisioned on your GCP project.
 The credentials to access this database are stored in a Secret Manager secret called `training-database-credentials`.